-- a) Defendants violated Labor Code §§ 204, 510, 558, 1194, and 1198 by failing to pay Plaintiff and other aggrieved employees all overtime compensation earned; - b) Defendants violated Labor Code §§ 1194, 1194.2, and 1197 by failing to pay Plaintiff and other aggrieved employees the statutory minimum wage for all hours worked; - c) Defendants violated Labor Code §§ 226.7, 512, and 558 by failing to provide all legally required meal periods and failing to pay meal period premiums to Plaintiff and other aggrieved employees; - d) Defendants violated Labor Code §§ 226.7, 516, and 558 by failing to provide all legally required and paid rest periods and failing to pay rest period premiums to Plaintiff and other aggrieved employees; - e) Defendants violated Labor Code § 226 by failing to furnish Plaintiff and other aggrieved employees with accurate and compliant itemized wage statements; - f) Defendants violated Labor Code § 204 by failing to pay Plaintiff and other aggrieved employees all earned wages at least twice during each calendar month; and - g) Defendants violated Labor Code § 1174 by failing to maintain accurate records on behalf of Plaintiff and other aggrieved employees. - 61.
-On August 30, 2019, Plaintiff notified Defendants via certified mail, and the California Labor and Workforce Development Agency ("LWDA") via e-mail, of Defendants' violations of the California Labor Code and Plaintiff's intent to bring a claim for civil penalties under California Labor Code § 2698 et seq. with respect to violations of the California Labor Code identified in Paragraph 60 (a)-(g).
-Now that sixty-five days have passed from Plaintiff notifying Defendants of these violations, Plaintiff has exhausted her administrative requirements for bringing a claim under the Labor Code Private Attorneys General Act with respect to these violations.
+- a) Defendants violated Labor Code §§ 204, 510, 558, 1194, and 1198 by failing to pay Plaintiff and other aggrieved employees all overtime compensation earned; - b) Defendants violated Labor Code §§ 1182.12, 1194, 1194.2, and 1197 by failing to pay Plaintiff and other aggrieved employees the statutory minimum wage for all hours worked; - c) Defendants violated Labor Code §§ 221-223 by failing to pay Plaintiff and other aggrieved employees their agreed-upon rate for their hours worked; - d) Defendants violated Labor Code §§ 226.7, 512, and 558 by failing to provide all legally required meal periods and failing to pay meal period premiums to Plaintiff and other aggrieved employees; - e) Defendants violated Labor Code §§ 226.7, 516, and 558 by failing to authorize and permit all legally required rest periods and failing to pay rest period premiums to Plaintiff and other aggrieved employees; - f) Defendants violated Labor Code § 226 by failing to furnish Plaintiff and other aggrieved employees with accurate and compliant itemized wage statements; - g) Defendants violated Labor Code § 204 by failing to pay Plaintiff and other aggrieved employees all earned wages at least twice during each calendar month; - h) Defendants violated Labor Code § 1174 by failing to maintain accurate records on behalf of Plaintiff and other aggrieved employees; and

-62. Plaintiff was compelled to retain the services of counsel to file this court action to protect her interests and the interests of other aggrieved employees, and to assess and collect the civil penalties owed by Defendants.
-Plaintiff has thereby incurred attorneys' fees and costs, which she is entitled to receive under California Labor Code § 2699.
+- Defendants violated Labor Code § 203 by failing to pay Plaintiff and other aggrieved employees for all wages owed at the time of their termination of employment. - 63.
+On October 28, 2020, Plaintiff notified Defendants via certified mail, and the California Labor and Workforce Development Agency ("LWDA") via e-mail, of Defendants' violations of the California Labor Code and Plaintiff's intent to bring a claim for civil penalties under California Labor Code § 2698 et seq. with respect to violations of the California Labor Code identified in Paragraph 62 (a)-(i).
+Now that sixty-five days have passed from Plaintiff notifying Defendants of these violations, Plaintiff has exhausted his administrative requirements for bringing a claim under the Labor Code Private Attorneys General Act with respect to these violations. - 64.
+Plaintiff was compelled to retain the services of counsel to file this court action to protect his interests and the interests of other aggrieved employees, and to assess and collect the civil penalties owed by Defendants.
+Plaintiff has thereby incurred attorneys' fees and costs, which they are entitled to receive under California Labor Code § 2699.